Fannon/mobo-documentation/getting-started.md

 ### Configuration
 First you need to create a bot account for mobo on the target wiki at `Special:CreateAccount`.
 The user should have the "Bot" and possibly the "Administrator" (if you want to upload special/restricted pages) privileges.

 The MediaWiki API needs to be enabled with write access.
-This is the default setting since MW 1.14.
 If the wiki doesn't work right out of the box, adjust your LocalSettings.php accordingly:

 ```php
 // WARNING: Check your permissions and if needed make further constraints.